UIUC-iSchool-DataViz/spr2022-adv/week13/lecture26.md

 It is to be a webpage, that includes both pre-generated and dynamic visualizations.

-Last time we introduced RevealJS, and next week we will discuss (briefly) Idyll.
+Over the next few classes we will discuss RevealJS, Svelte and (possibly) Idyll.

 ---